TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/oas.md

 ## Configuring Plugin Bundles in the Tyk OAS API Definition

-The configuration for a Tyk OAS API to fetch the download of a plugin bundle from a remote web server is encapsulated within the *middleware* configuration section of the *x-tyk-api-gateway* part of a Tyk OAS API Definition.
+The configuration for a Tyk OAS API to fetch the download of a plugin bundle from a remote web server is encapsulated within the `pluginConfig` section within the `middleware.global` section of the `x-tyk-api-gateway` part of a Tyk OAS API Definition.

+The `pluginConfig` section is structured as follows:

+- `bundle`: A JSON entity that contains the following configuration parameters:
+  - `enabled`: When `true`, enables the plugin.
+  - `path`: The relative path of the zip file in relation to the base URL configured on the remote webserver that hosts plugin bundles.
+- `driver`: Indicates the type of plugin, e.g. `golang`, `grpc`, `lua`, `otto` or `python`.

 An illustrative example is listed below:

 ```json{hl_lines=["37-45"], linenos=true, linenostart=1}
 {